-- 4. The statewide aggregate and district-specific number and percentage of students that meet or do not meet the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide third-grade assessment administered pursuant to Section 1210.508 of this title grade-level targets for reading based on screening instruments administered pursuant to subsection A of this section; - 5.
-The number of students tested, the number of students promoted through meeting proficiency on a screening instrument as provided for in subsection I of this section, the number of students promoted through each of the good-cause exemptions as provided for in subsection L of this section and the number of students retained and the number of students promoted through probationary promotion as provided for in subsection I of this section for each elementary site; - 6.
-Data tracking the progression of students promoted through each of the good-cause exemptions as provided for in subsection L of this section and students promoted through probationary promotion or
+4. The statewide aggregate and district-specific number and percentage of students that meet or do not meet the performance criteria established by the Commission for Educational Quality and Accountability on the reading portion of the statewide third-grade assessment administered pursuant to Section 1210.508 of this title grade-level targets for reading based on screening instruments administered pursuant to subsection A of this section;

+- 5. The number of students tested, the number of students promoted through meeting proficiency on a screening instrument as provided for in subsection I of this section, the number of students promoted through each of the good-cause exemptions as provided for in subsection L of this section and the number of students retained and the number of students promoted through probationary promotion as provided for in subsection I of this section for each elementary site; - 6.
+Data tracking the progression of students promoted through each of the good-cause exemptions as provided for in subsection L of this section and students promoted through probationary promotion or students who are retained in third grade as provided for in subsection I of this section.
+The data shall include but not be limited to information regarding whether students graduate on time;
-'''

-1

-students who are retained in third grade as provided for in

-subsection I of this section.
-The data shall include but not be

-2

-limited to information regarding whether students graduate on time;

-3

-7. The amount of funds for reading remediation received by each
+7. The amount of funds for reading remediation received by each district for implementation of the Strong Readers Act;

-4

-5

-district for implementation of the Strong Readers Act;

 8. 6.
-An evaluation and narrative interpretation of the report

-6

-data analyzing the impact of the Reading Sufficiency Strong Readers
+An evaluation and narrative interpretation of the report data analyzing the impact of the Reading Sufficiency Strong Readers Act on students' ability to read at grade level;

-7

-Act on students' ability to read at grade level;

-9

-9. 7.
-The type of reading instruction practices and methods

-10

-currently being used by school districts in the state;

-10. 8.
-Socioeconomic information, access to reading resources

-11

-12

-outside of school, and screening for and identification of learning

-disabilities for students not reading at the appropriate grade level

-13

-by third grade in kindergarten and first through third grade;

-14

-11. The 9.
-By grade level, the types of intensive remediation

-15

-intervention efforts being conducted by school districts to identify

-16

-best practices for students that who are not on an IEP and who are

-17

-not reading at the appropriate grade level and are not retained

-18

-under the provisions of this section and for students who are on an

-19

-IEP and who are not reading at the appropriate grade level; and

-20

-12. 10.
-Any recommendations for improvements or amendments to

-21

-the Reading Sufficiency Strong Readers Act.

-22

-'''
+- 9. 7.
+The type of reading instruction practices and methods currently being used by school districts in the state; - 10.
+8. Socioeconomic information, access to reading resources outside of school, and screening for and identification of learning disabilities for students not reading at the appropriate grade level by third grade in kindergarten and first through third grade, as available; - 11.
+The 9.
+By grade level, the types of intensive remediation intervention efforts being conducted by school districts to identify best practices for students that who are not on an IEP and who are not reading at the appropriate grade level and are not retained under the provisions of this section and for students who are on an IEP and who are not reading at the appropriate grade level; and 12.
+10. Any recommendations for improvements or amendments to the Reading Sufficiency Strong Readers Act.